nanxintin/drl-research/one-step-Q/README.md

 import gym
 gym.upload('./model/spaceInvaders/eval', api_key='YOUR_API_KEY')
 ```
-Now we can find the eval Openai.gym.
+Now we can find the eval at OpenAI.gym.

 ## Important notes